perforce/helix-authentication-service/README.md

 ```

 Just as with any other SAML IdP, the auth service must know a little bit about
 the service provider that will be connecting to it.
-This is defined by setting
-the `SAML_SP_ISSUER` environment variable.
-Given the example configuration
-above, this value would be `urn:example:sp`, the `sp.entityId`.
-Similarly, the
-ACS URL is defined using the `SP_ACS_URL` environment variable.
-In this example,
+This is defined in the
+`IDP_CONFIG_FILE` configuration file described above.
+In this example, the key
-its value would be `http://192.168.1.106`, the URL for the Swarm service.
+would be `urn:example:sp` and its value would be `http://192.168.1.106/login`
+(Swarm wants the extra `/login` on the URL).

 The IdP settings come from the auth service: the entity identifier is hard-coded
 to `urn:auth-service:idp`, the SSO URL is `/saml/login` and relative to the host